EjayGit/week-04/README.md

 ## Writing the code

-I used a number of sources to help the code: being
+I used a number of sources to help the code:
 - MDN for help with GET code for main.js.
 - MDN for help with try-catch statements.
 - Moodle for help with GET/POST statements for server.js and POST for main.js.